lt911/dont_get_kicked/README.md

   - First Attempt to constraint some categorical features to a certain limit (too many categories will lead to overfitting)
   - Second Attempt to treat some object data as text data, and vecotrize them using CountVectorizer and TfidfVectorizer

-  By fine-tuning both approaches, they can help achieve a learderboard score ~ 0.180 - 0.184.
+  By fine-tuning both approaches, they can help achieve a learderboard score of 0.23797 (** Note that the 1st place has a score of 0.26719).
 Much better than the primary attempt wich has dropped a lot of columns during the cardinalities of many collumns are so large.

   Change to evaluation metric to F1-score for the imbalanced class issue.